adamsilver/fdpb/01-a-registration-form.md

 ## Button styles

 The first thing to know about buttons is that they aren't links.
-Links are typically underlined or specially placed within the page (navigation bar) so that they are visually identifiable amongst standard text.
+Links are typically underlined or specially positioned in a navigation bar so that they are visually identifiable amongst regular text.
 When hovering a link, the cursor will change to a hand.
 This is because, unlike buttons, links have weak affordance[^8].

 In “Resilient Web Design”[^9], Jeremy Keith discusses the idea of material honesty.
 He says that *one material should not be used as a substitute for another.
 Otherwise the end result is deceptive.* Making a link look like a button is materially dishonest.
 It tells users that links and buttons are the same when they’re not.

 Links can do things buttons can't do.
 For example, links can be opened in a new tab or bookmarked for later.
 Therefore buttons shouldn't look like links, nor should they have a hand cursor.
 Instead we should make buttons look like buttons which have naturally strong affordance.
 Whether they have rounded corners, drop shadows, borders is up to you, but they should look like buttons regardless.

-Buttons should still give mouse users feedback on hover by changing the background colour for example.
+Buttons should still give feedback on hover by changing the background colour for example.

 ### Placement

 Submit buttons are typically placed at the foot of the form.
 This is because with most forms, users fill out the fields from top to bottom and then submit.
 But should the button be aligned left, right or center?
 To answer this question, we need to think about where users will naturally look for it.

 Field labels and form controls are aligned left and run from top to bottom.
 Users are going to look for the next field below the last one.
-Naturally then, the submit button should also be positioned in that location: to the left and directly below the last form field.
+Naturally then, the submit button should also be positioned in that location: to the left and directly below the last field.
 Eye tracking tests prove this to be so.
-Again, this helps users who zoom in&mdash;a right aligned button could disappear off screen more easily.
+This also helps users who zoom in as a right-aligned button could disappear off screen more easily.

 ### Text

-The button's text is just as, if not more important than its styling.
+The button's text is just as important as its styling.
 The text should explicitly describe the action being taken.
 And because it's an action, it should be a verb.
 We should aim to use as fewer words as possible because less words are quicker to read.
 But we shouldn't remove words at the cost of clarity.

 The exact words can match your brand's tone of voice, but don't exchange clarity for quirkiness.
 Using simple and plain language is easy to understand for everyone.
 The exact words will depend on the type of service.
-In this case “Register” or the slighlty softer “Sign up” is fine.
+In this case “Register” is fine but depending on your service “Join” or “Sign up” might be more appropriate.

 ## Validation